Curriculum Statement 2017-2018

 At Huntingdon, we aim to provide our children with an innovative curriculum that motives and inspires learning through a collaborative, whole school approach.
 Our learning ethos is child-centred; each curriculum area enables our children to acquire subject specific skills.
 Throughout each subject, cross-curricular links are embedded to extend the application of mathematics, English and computing skills.
 English texts and reading is at the heart of our curriculum.

-All of our pupils will success through experiencing creative and investigative learning that is personalised to take account of learning styles and individual needs.
+All of our pupils will achieve success through experiencing creative and investigative learning that is personalised to take account of learning styles and individual needs.
 Our curriculum stems from exciting 'WOW' openers that link to inspiring reading texts every half term as well as specific foundation subjects.
 We plan visits throughout the year to enrich our children's learning experiences.
 Themed teaching helps children to link their learning and apply their skills in different contexts.
 This extends and deepens their learning; it equips children with the essential skills to approach and achieve in the multi-skilled tasks and situations that life will bring.
 Through assemblies there is a sharing and celebration of thematic learning across the school.

 As a school, we value and celebrate the multicultural heritage our children bring into the classroom and their learning.
 We believe that we have a duty to teach equality and how to form positive relationships; preventing and eliminating discrimination, victimisation and harassment.
 We work with children to give them the strategies to face social and environmental challenges through a personalised P.S.H.E. curriculum, which will give them the skills and awareness to keep themselves safe.
 Through their learning journey at Huntingdon, children become confident, understanding and respectful citizens within the school, the community and for the wider world.